idimitriadis0/TranslateOnLinux/docs/index.md

 [Foxit PDF to word online converter](https://www.foxitsoftware.com/pdf-to-word-converter/) produces excellent results.
 [CloudConvert](https://cloudconvert.com/) online converter does a very nice job as well, with the added bonus that it also handles a host of different file conversion types and offers an API (you can create a script).

+The CLI [ABBYY FineReader Engine for Linux](https://abbyy.technology/en:products:fre:linux) is not only meant for OCR, it can be used for converting editable PDF files as well.
+A subscription-based cloud solution, [ABBYY FineReader Online](https://finereaderonline.com/en-us) is also available for converting PDFs and images to editable formats.

 [AntFileConverter](http://www.laurenceanthony.net/software/antfileconverter/) is a freeware tool to convert PDF and Word (DOCX) files into plain text for use in corpus tools like AntConc.

 For command-line enthusiasts, programs such as pdftotext, pdfreflow (pdftohtml), Calibre’s e-book-convert, pdf2htmlEX, pdfbox can be added to the mix for PDF text extraction.